-Council has set financial parameters for the LTP 2018-28.
+Council has set financial parameters for the LTP 2018-28:

-- A balanced budget (as defined in the Financial Prudence Benchmarks) every year, where revenue exceeds expenditure, including depreciation - Land rates and targeted rates (excluding water and flood protection) increasing by the Local Government Cost Index (LGCI), plus 2%, plus growth (1%) over each of the 10 years - Water rates will only be increased by annual growth of o.6% each year, as this will provide adequate funding for this activity - 4.
-Flood protection rates will increase by 8% each year until 2022, then increase by LGCI from then on - Limit overall rates revenue, which is the income from rates (excluding water rates), to a maximum of 70% of total revenue gained from all income sources - 6.
-Allow the total debt limit to increase by LGCI and growth over the 10 years.
+- 1. a balanced budget (as defined in the Financial Prudence Benchmarks) every year, where revenue exceeds expenditure, including depreciation - land rates and targeted rates (excluding water and flood protection) increasing by the Local Government Cost Index (LGCI), plus 2%, plus growth (1%) over each of the 10 years - 3. water rates will only be increased by annual growth of 0.6% each year, as this will provide adequate funding for this activity - 4. flood protection rates will increase by 8% each year until 2022, then increase by LGCI from then on - 5. limit overall rates revenue, which is the income from rates (excluding water rates), to a maximum of 70% of total revenue gained from all income sources - 6. increasing debt limits by LGCI and growth over the 10 years to allow the funding of: - a. uncompleted capital projects carried forward from years one to three of the LTP 2015-25 - b. capital projects already identified in years four to 10 of the LTP 2015-25 - c. new projects for years eight to 10 of the LTP 2018-28 - d. additional projects identified through engagement with the public on the LTP 2018-28